Moser's Shadow Problem: The unbounded silhouette span problem

 \subsection{Acknowledgments}

-We are indebted to Arnau Padrol for pointing out to us that Theorem 1.1 follows from results of \cite{CEG89}.
+We are indebted to anonymous reviewers whose remarks helped improve the paper; and in particular for suggesting the example in Section~\ref{sec:unbounded}, which allowed for improving our original upper bound for the unbounded shadow number from~$5$ to~$3$.
 Some work of the second author was done while at the National University of Singapore.
 He thanks them for support to work with the first author in Michigan.